 Any request to appeal the Department's decision regarding an application shall be reviewed for compliance with the Guidelines and this NOFA.
-The Director's decision shall be final, binding, and conclusive, and shall constitute the final action of the Department.
+All decisions rendered shall be final, binding, and conclusive, and shall constitute the final action of the Department.

-V. Award Announcements and Contracts
+V. Award announcements and contracts

-A. Award Announcements
+A. Award announcements

-The Department intends to announce awards in March 2021.
+The Department intends to announce awards in August 2024.
 Award recommendations will be posted on the PLHA webpage.